ArturJD96/Leiden_ML4NLP_2023-4/notes/notes.md

-1. McKay, Toward a Theory of Formal Function for Renaissance Music
+1. MacKay, Toward a Theory of Formal Function for Renaissance Music

 music21 -> chord.Chord (chordify) -> vector/factor to intervals of pitches -> (Machine Learning) deterime the "Falls into Presentation Types in Two, Three and Four Voices (MacKay)" -> Likely possible presentation type of given score -> (NLP) generate response.